isomerpages/csa-sicw1/index.md

   - infopic:
       title: Mr TAN Kiat How
       subtitle: GUEST OF HONOUR
-      description: Minister of State, Ministry of Communications and Information & Ministry of National Development, Singapore
+      description: Minister of State, Ministry of Communications and Information and Ministry of National Development, Singapore
       image: /images/GOH%20-%20Tan%20K%20H.png
       alt: Mr TAN Kiat How